Last updated January 21, 2021

 Virus Trends + Current Number Of Active Cases In The US

-Currently, the United States has the highest number of total cases in the world and currently has the highest number of active cases per 100,000.
-Last reports had the United States coming in first, on a global scale with 877 active cases/100,000 population.
-By comparison, some of the countries we’re looking to send ILP volunteers to have just over 100.0, 30.0 or even 0.0 cases per 100,000.
+Currently, the United States has the highest number of total cases in the world and one of the highest number of active cases per 100,000.
+Last reports had the United States at 2,924.6 active cases/100,000 population.
+By comparison, some of the countries we’re looking to send ILP volunteers to have just over 500.0, around 50.0 or even 0.0 cases per 100,000.

 On A State Level